hmrc/platsec-aws-scanner/docs/configuration.md

     their names prefixed with this value, to avoid confusion with other databases that might already exist

 -   `query_results_bucket`: name of the bucket were results of [Athena queries][aws-athena-querying] will be stored

+-   `run_query_timeout`: set the max duration the Athena query runs for

 ## CloudTrail